Up to 50% off sofas & mattresses — limited‑time deals.

 Do Albany Park sofas hold up over time?

-In our testing, the frames felt stable and the cushions held up well, but long-term satisfaction often comes down to how the sofa is used and which upholstery you choose.
-Higher-traffic homes should pay closer attention to fabric durability and cleaning needs.
+Our testing showed stable frames and good cushion recovery, but long-term satisfaction still depends on how the sofa is used and which upholstery you choose.
+Higher-traffic homes should pay close attention to fabric durability and cleaning needs.

 Are Albany Park sofas easy to assemble?

 Assembly is generally straightforward and designed for home setup.
-If you prefer not to handle it yourself, White Glove Delivery is available as an add-on service.
+If you would rather skip it, White Glove Delivery is available as an add-on.

 What’s the best Albany Park sofa for small spaces?

-We found the Lido Sofa (75") to be the easiest to place in smaller rooms thanks to its slimmer footprint and more upright sit.
-If you still want a deep lounge seat in a small room, Kova can work, but you’ll want to be careful with walkway clearance.
+We found the Lido Sofa (75") the easiest to place in smaller rooms because of its slimmer footprint and more upright sit.
+If you still want a deeper lounge seat in a compact room, Kova can work, but you will need to watch walkway clearance.

 Previous post